LiviaMedeiros/abortable/README.md

 `abortableAsync` accepts as third parameter an `isAbort(err)` function to determine that error is abort.
 By default, it checks that `err.name === 'AbortError'`.

-`inject` accepts object for assigning as first parameter and `isAbort` as second.
+`inject` accepts object for assigning as first parameter, property name as second and `isAbort` as third.

 `abort` is unadjustable.